kristy-lam/df-capstone-fe/documentation/project-planning.md

   - [x] renders normally when an enquiry is available
   - [x] renders replied status header when the enquiry has already been replied
   - [x] renders not yet replied status header when the enquiry has not been replied
+  - [x] opens update modal when update progress button is clicked
+  - [x] opens delete modal when delete button is clicked

 - ErrorDiv tests